What Is Irish Moss Seaweed?

 - Do a final rinse and cut up longer pieces to protect your blender blade if necessary.

-- Add your soaked sea moss and up to 2 cups of spring water to blend.
+- Add your soaked sea moss and up to 2 cups of spring water to blend; adjust water to preference.

-- Place in jar and refrigerate.
-It can last several weeks.
+- Place gel in jar and refrigerate.
+It can last for several weeks.